OSPI-Developed Educational Technology Assessments

 Contact Information

 Teachers will use these assessments to determine student progress toward Washington's standards for educational technology.
-Designed for the elementary, middle, and high school grades, they integrate science, math, health, English Language Arts, social studies, and the arts.
+Designed for the elementary, middle, and high school grades, these assessments integrate science, math, health, English Language Arts, social studies, and the arts.
 K–2 teachers can take advantage of a simplified checklist.
-Classroom activities are well guided, easy to use, and come equipped with a comprehensive inventory of free and low-cost digital resources.
+Classroom activities are well-guided, easy to use, and equipped with a comprehensive inventory of free and low-cost digital resources.

 Collect & Report Data

-1. Collect responses for each of the four questions and share the responses with your district’s designated Technology Director.
-Verification report questions.
+- Collect responses for each of the four questions and share the responses with your district’s designated Technology Director.

 EdTech Assessment